sentientazure/superblogdocs/11_slugs/01_python_4_slugs.md

     return slug
 ```

 Now, this function will receive an article object, `slugify()` its title, and return that. ([read more about Django's `slugify()` function here](https://docs.djangoproject.com/en/2.2/ref/utils/#django.utils.text.slugify).)
+An example of a slugified article title is: Let's say there's an article with the title "Hello World".
+The slugified version of that article title is "hello-world".
+This version of the title is URL- and human-friendly.

 However, there's an issue here.
 Article titles aren't unique.
 So if we have two articles with the exact same titles, their slugs would be identical also.
 The problem is when we're using slugs to go to the detail page of an article.
 Which article should we display if multiple articles have the same exact slug?

 Let's fix that problem.
 Change the function to the following:
 ```python